GroguA/dogsShelter/Readme.md

 1. Delete dog
 2. Schedule a reminder

-If you choose to schedule reminder, such screen would be opened
+If you choose to schedule a reminder, such screen would be opened

 [Schedule a reminder screen](Screenshots/reminder.png)